 The Big Shop

-The LEGO Factory Experience
+LEGO Factory Experience

 Let your imagination run wild here!
 This shop is like a candy shop for LEGOs, with a whole wall containing bulk quantities of specific bricks.
 There's no better place for supplies to build a creation of your own.

-LEGOLAND Florida Waterpark
+LEGOLAND Florida Water Park

 That's right, the fun doesn't stop at the main park alone!
-LEGOLAND also has a splashin' waterpark chock full of mild water rides for all ages.
-Aside from the awesomely themed but fairly standard slides and wave pool, the highlights are Build-a-Boat (where you can test out your own LEGO boat on the water) and the Joker Soaker interactive play area.
+LEGOLAND also has a splashin' water park chock-full of mild water rides for all ages.
+Aside from the awesomely-themed, but fairly standard, slides and wave pool, the highlights are Build-a-Boat (where you can test out your own LEGO boat on the water) and the Joker Soaker interactive play area.

-LEGOLAND Florida Resort Hotel
+LEGOLAND Florida Resort Hotels

-Tips for LEGOLAND Florida
+Tips for Visiting LEGOLAND Florida

 - Use your map!
 The first time we visited LEGOLAND, we would've missed a huge chunk of the park if we didn't have our maps handy to guide us through the many lands.
 And don't be afraid to ask for directions.